 Maximum order quantity

 Tell customers if there are limits to how much they can order.
 Limiting the number of units per order helps you manage stock levels.
-Limited the spend per order reduces the risk from fraudulent buyers.
+Limiting the spend per order reduces the risk from fraudulent buyers.

 Explain briefly how your order to delivery process works.
 Tell customers what happens when they place an order.
 Tell them what notifications to expect as the order progresses.
 If you offer order tracking, tell customers how to access that.